 Such a fundamental change in the labor market would imply that the Beveridge curve has “shifted out” into a new space—up and to the right—where a fall in vacancies must be accompanied by a sharp increase in unemployment.
 A bigger mismatch between job hunters and employers also implies that the natural rate of unemployment is higher than we thought.
 According to the historical record, this observation would suggest that the unemployment rate will need to rise substantially to return to a level consistent with lower inflation.

 The three economists were less definitive on why openings and workers would have fallen so suddenly and steeply out of alignment with one another.
 In their policy brief, they suggest that attitudes toward telework and a generally greater restlessness (technical term: “reallocation”) among workers might play a role.1

 Running the numbers: Job matching looks just fine

 Minneapolis Fed Senior Research Economist Simon Mongey brings a practical notion to this debate: If job-matching efficiency is at the center of the “hard landing” case, let’s just measure it directly: How effectively are firms hiring?

 Mongey had established how to do this in a 2018 paper in the American Economic Review with Alessandro Gavazza and Giovanni Violante (and in a subsequent paper with Violante).
-In building a model to study how macroeconomic shocks affect business recruiting, they developed a formula to measure the economics job matching efficiency via the essential inputs of hiring, job separations, job vacancies, employment, and unemployment.2
+In building a model to study how macroeconomic shocks affect business recruiting, they developed a formula to measure job matching efficiency via the essential inputs of hiring, job separations, job vacancies, employment, and unemployment.2